 Certificate of Completion

-After finishing your course by scoring 80% or higher on each quiz, you will be able to download your certificate.
+After you finish watching all of the lectures, score an 80% or higher on each quiz, and complete the feedback survey, you will be able to download your certificate.

 Please email historyschool@gilderlehrman.org with any questions.